Lawrence M. Wein

 Bio

-Wein received his PhD in operations research from Stanford in 1988 and has taught the core MBA course in operations management throughout his entire career, both at MIT’s Sloan School of Management from 1988 to 2002, where he was the DEC Leaders for Manufacturing Professor of Management Science, and at Stanford since 2002, where he is currently The Jeffrey S. Skoll Professor of Management Science.
-He also is a senior fellow at Stanford’s Center for International Security and Cooperation.
+Professor Wein received his PhD in Operations Research from Stanford in 1988 and has taught the core MBA course in operations management throughout his entire career, both at MIT’s Sloan School of Management from 1988 to 2002, where he was the DEC Leaders for Manufacturing Professor of Management Science, and at Stanford during 2003-2019, where he is currently the Jeffrey S. Skoll Professor; Professor of Management Science and a Senior Associate Dean of Academic Affairs.
+He also is a Senior Fellow at Stanford’s Center for International Security and Cooperation.

 Academic Degrees